-- b.
-Each student is also required to satisfactorily complete one perspective course.
-Perspective courses substantially and systematically expose students to the broader foundations of law, including its social, cultural, historical, philosophical, comparative, or scientific contexts.
-The courses which satisfy this requirement change from time to time; a list of courses which currently satisfy this requirement is published online each year at vermontlaw.edu under JD degree requirements in the academic catalog. - c.
+- c.
 Satisfactory completion of the Advanced Legal Writing Requirement (AWR) is also a graduation requirement.
 A student must submit a written project which a regular faculty member determines would receive a grade of C or better were it the sole basis of grading in a course for two or more credits.
 The student may submit a project: - (1) In satisfaction of any written requirement in any course or Independent Research Project which a regular faculty member has certified as meeting the provisions of the Advanced Legal Writing Requirement; or in completion of any project, whether or not submitted for academic credit, which a regular faculty member has certified as meeting the provisions of the Advanced Legal Writing Requirement. - (2) Every student must either satisfy the requirement prior to the beginning of the student's sixth semester or file with the Registrar a statement approved by a regular faculty member setting forth the particulars of the project which the student intends to complete to satisfy the requirement. - (3) PURPOSE: The purpose of the Advanced Legal Writing Requirement is to provide each student with an opportunity to enhance his or her writing skills on a more sophisticated project than is afforded in the first year and appellate advocacy writing programs, preferably in an area of law of his or her choosing, and with the assistance of detailed and individualized feedback from a member of the faculty.
 Close interaction between student and instructor is considered essential to the success of this requirement, the focus of which should include the substantive content of the student's work, the quality of his or her writing, and the process by which the student organizes and develops ideas, conducts research, and writes. - (4) GENERAL GUIDELINES: The following guidelines set forth the criteria to be used generally in designing a student's project and in structuring faculty supervision of the project.
-Both faculty and students are urged to abide by these guidelines except where special circumstances, which allow the goal of the AWR program to be served in some other way, justify variance from them.
-In this connection, the fact that an AWR project is written in conjunction with a seminar does not, without more, justify departure from these guidelines. - (a) Genre: A project need not culminate in any particular genre of legal writing to be satisfactory.
-Such diverse projects as law review articles, advanced moot court briefs, seminar papers, proposed statutes with comment, or other projects might
+Both faculty and students are urged to abide by these

-&lt;sup>9 The usual period of study to obtain the JD degree is six semesters extended over three academic years.
+&lt;sup>10 The usual period of study to obtain the JD degree is six semesters extended over three academic years.
 Regulation III.A.6.
 For students pursuing an accelerated or extended scheduling option or for students in certain joint or dual degrees, the term "sixth semester" as used throughout these regulations means the student's final semester in the JD program at the end of which the student is awarded the JD degree.
 The term "fifth semester" means the semester preceding the final semester in the JD program.